kaerez/Shai-Hulud-2.0-dms-sh/README.md

 ### **Phase 1: The "Brain" (Heroku)**

 *You* must do this first.
-The local *scripts need a destination to send traffic to.*
+The local *scripts need a destination to send traffic to.*\
+**You may optionally use the preconfigured instance configured in the client (local bridge) files:**\
+`shai-hulud-2-0-dms-sh-bd640bc05c42.herokuapp.com`

 1. **Fork/Clone** this repository.
 2. **Create a Heroku App** and deploy this repository to it.